sonmezvolkan/UIBannerView/README.md

 [![](Resources/ss.png)](ss.png)

 cells width is equal to screens width - padding.

 Item spacing is the gap between cell and the next one.

-Show Page Control: if off, it will not show, and if it's on, it will show (the page controler) Left and right margins should be a total of 100 if the margin is more than 50, it will show more than needed.
+ShowPageControl: if off, it will not show, and if it's on, it will show (the page controler)

+Left and right margins should be a total of 100 if the margin is more than 50, it will show more than needed.

-If the pageing enabled is on, it will treat the screens as pages, and if its off it will show them as free scroll Track color is related to show page control, it will mark the active page on the page scroll
+If the PagingEnabled is on, it will treat the screens as pages, and if its off it will show them as free scroll

+Track color is related to show page control, it will mark the active page on the page scroll

 ### Dependencies